olvaffe/olv-notes/graphics/specs/vulkan.md

       vkCmdPipelineBarrier or make it impractical, we can instead vkCmdSetEvent after ssbo update and vkCmdWaitEvents before sampling
     - the barrier is splitted into the signal half and wait half
+- 7.6.
+Pipeline Barriers
+  - `vkCmdPipelineBarrier2` defines memory deps specified by a `VkDependencyInfo`
 - 7.7.
 Memory Barriers
   - a barrier can perform a subset of these operations in order
     - availibility, controlled by `src{Stage,Access}Mask`